 Tired of feeling tired?
 We hear you.
-That's why we rounded up 22 healthy ways to boost energy.
+That's why we rounded up easy ways to boost energy.

 Stop your snoozing